upbound/docs/content/providers/migration.md

 appear in the `spec.dependsOn` path of Configuration.meta.pkg.crossplane.io (by default `crossplane.yaml`) manifest.
 This manifest is in the source package directory on the file system.

-## Upgrading to a Official Provider version with breaking API changes

-Documentation coming soon.

 [Releases]: https://github.com/upbound/extensions-migration/releases
 [Upbound Marketplace]: https://marketplace.upbound.io